My novel I am currently editing.

 There are two things I am most looking forward to in this duo film, but as of this time it is just some silver lining.
 First and foremost at least we won't have to go over an entire film of Batman: Origins: Again.
 Instead it will probably be limited to a flashback.
 Hopefully it is an already established Batman instead of a young gun Bruce Wayne.
 I always liked the idea of Bruce playing mentor to Clark, so lets hope it doesn't get reversed.

 Second off, this is obviously going to be a global story, probably bouncing between Metropolis and Gotham.
-Scope is always a good thing to have and I think it will allow for some great differences in texture, from the dark and gritty allies to the gorgeous glass skyscrappers.
+Scope is always a good thing to have and I think it will allow for some great differences in texture, from the dark and gritty allies to the gorgeous glass skyscrapers.
 It would be nice to see Batman in proper lighting for once...

 Other than that I am not to thrilled.
 Groyer better deliver a script high above the quality of Man of Steel that's for sure.
-And while I love Synder's previous work, Watchmen most notabily, he really needs to find his cinematic voice outside of adaptations, and I am not sure this is the vessel to do that with.
+And while I love Synder's previous work, Watchmen most notably, he really needs to find his cinematic voice outside of adaptations, and I am not sure this is the vessel to do that with.
 I really hope he can squeeze something out in between now and then, but I doubt it with how much that man loves his CG work.

-I was really looking forward to Man of Steel, simply because I wanted to believe in Superman, but it fell flat for me.
+I was really looking forward to Man of Steel, simply because I wanted to believe in Superman again, but it fell flat for me.
 I would love for this to be the movie that sells me on a modern Superman, but I don't believe Batman is the way to do it.
 Honestly, it just feels like a backwards step.
 Why do we need Batman to make Superman relevant?

 Enver Gjokaj as Superman